 Get in touch with us

-Investing in Portugal Real Estate in 2024
+Investing in Portugal Real Estate in 2025: Everything Foreign Investors Need to Know

 At Vero Eos Et Accusamus Et Iusto Odio Dignissimos Ducimus Qui Blanditiis Praesentium Volumnptatum Deleniti.

-Published on 09 June, 2023 • Last updated on 28 October, 2024
+Published on 09 June, 2023 • Last updated on 05 June, 2025

 By Portugal Homes

-Investing in Portugal Real Estate in 2024
+Investing in Portugal Real Estate in 2025: Everything Foreign Investors Need to Know

-With borders and ports fully open for seamless trade with other EU member states, Portugal also boasts political stability with a new democratically elected government that warmly welcomes foreign business and investment, establishing an advantageous economic and regulatory environment that is conducive to overseas contribution.
+With borders and ports fully open for seamless trade with other EU member states, Portugal also boasts political stability with a democratically elected government that warmly welcomes foreign business and investment, establishing an advantageous economic and regulatory environment that is conducive to overseas contribution.

 Residental building around Marques de Pombal, Lisbon.

-Reasons to Invest in Properties in Portugal
+Reasons to Invest in Properties in Portugal: A Real Estate Overlook for 2025

-In the past decade, Portugal has emerged as an attractive financial destination, offering a thriving real estate market with a range of opportunities for investors.
-The growing demand for short and long-term rentals, fuelled by a thriving tourism industry and the growth of the foreign resident population—now representing 10% of the country's inhabitants—has created a favourable environment for property owners.
+The growing demand for short and long-term rentals, fuelled by a booming tourism industry and the growth of the foreign resident population, has created a favourable environment for property owners.

-Due to the growth of the population in 2024, Portugal continues to demonstrate strong real estate market performance, attracting investors worldwide.
-Official data shows that property values more than doubled over the last decade, rising from the country’s average of €763 per square metre (€70.89 per square foot) in July 2014 to €1,736/m² (€161.28/ft²) as per data released on 22nd October 2024.
-This significant appreciation underscores the robust growth of Portugal's property market, making it a highly attractive investment destination for both local and foreign buyers.
+Due to a recent population growth, Portugal continues to demonstrate strong real estate market performance, attracting investors worldwide.
+The latest official data shows that property values more than doubled over the last decade, rising from the country’s average of €763 per square metre (€70.89 per square foot) in July 2014 to €1,736/m² (€161.28/ft²).

 Houses in Alfama district, Lisbon, next to Pantheon.

-Whether you are considering an investment opportunity, planning to purchase your dream home, or even retiring in Portugal, make sure that you are well-informed regarding the average house prices and the ever-evolving dynamics of the local housing market.
+Whether you are considering an investment opportunity, planning to purchase your dream home, or even retiring in Portugal, make sure that you are well-informed regarding the average house prices and the ever-evolving dynamics of the Portuguese housing market.

 Contact Us